PSLmodels/C-TAM/SNAP/README.md

 ## Imputing Recipients

-A basic linear regression is used to predict the likelihood of participation in the SNAP program.
-In compliance with SNAP rules, only net income is used as an independent variable.
-Net income is computed using the following rules, also in compliance with program rules:
+We initially calculate net income according to program rules:

 1. Gross income for each household is attained by summing up the earned and unearned income of all household members.
 2. A deduction of 20% of earned income is applied.